 The angry meditator

 I have talked to several highly-skilled meditation teachers and they agree with my observation is that is common to encounter an “angry meditator.”
-There is a dark side to meditation.
-It is not a good starting point for most people.
-It won’t cut through the intensity of the circuits of anxiety and anger.
-Meditation requires awareness.
-Meditation also enhances awareness.
-Anxiety-driven anger completely detaches you from other people, circumstances, yourself.
-It is the opposite of awareness.
+There is a dark side to meditation because it is often used to counteract and suppress anger and anxiety instead of feeling it.
+A skilled meditator does allow those emotions to encompass him or her and then let them go.
+But, it isn’t a good starting point for most people because initially, it won’t cut through the intensity of the anxiety and anger neurological circuits.

 What I have often observed in many friends, patients, and me is that while in a meditative environment life is good and deep states of relaxation are achievable.
 But what about full engagement in the craziness of the rest of your life?
 The triggers are still there and the reactions are still strong.
 There is a tendency for many to sequester themselves within a meditative community.
 I don’t have an opinion whether that is right or wrong.
 I respect everyone’s choice regarding to live within his or her capacity to deal with stress.
 However there are a couple of problems with this approach.